‘Same But Different’: Lightning On Jupiter Is Surprisingly Similar To That On Earth, Reveals Juno Study

 “Given the very pronounced differences in the atmospheres between Jupiter and Earth, one might say the similarities we see in their thunderstorms are rather astounding.”

 But what makes Jovian lighting different from terrestrial lighting is its distribution.
-Unlike on Earth, lightning on Jupiter only seem to occur at high latitudes and is concentrated solely around the planet’s poles.
+Unlike on Earth, lightning on Jupiter only seems to occur at high latitudes and is concentrated solely around the planet’s poles.

 In a new paper published in Nature today, scientists from @NASAJuno Mission to Jupiter describe the ways in which lightning on Jupiter is both analogous and very different to Earth's lightning. https://t.co/Y1rWqA0oKc